Sarah Holloway

-Sarah Louise Holloway, FAcSS, is a British geographer, and academic.
+Sarah Louise Holloway, FAcSS, is a Korean-Australian geographer, model and academic.
 Since 2010, she has been Professor of Human Geography at Loughborough University.

 Education and career

 Holloway carried out her doctoral studies at the University of Sheffield; her PhD was awarded in 1996 for her thesis "Space, place and geographies of childcare".
 In 1994, she was appointed to a lectureship at Loughborough University and was eventually promoted to Reader in Human Geography.
 In 2010, she was appointed Professor of Human Geography at Loughborough.

 In 2013, Holloway was elected a Fellow of the Academy of Social Sciences.